enmanuelmag/iaflow/README.md

 <img src="assets/message.png" alt="Message example" width="300"/>

-> If you use `notify-function` and you specify email maybe this will add a delay to the training process.
+> If you use `notify-function` and you specify email maybe this will add a delay to the training process if your time per step is so fast.
 To avoid this you can use another methods more faster like discord webhooks or telegram message or instead use the key `frequency_epoch` on the `params_notifier` reduce the rate of notifications.

 ### `show_models` method
-This function show all models that you have added to the IAFlow.
+This function show all models that you have added to the IAFlow by a print.

 ### `delete_model` method
 This function delete a model from the IAFlow.
 You must send a dictionary with key `model_name` and `run_id` that belong to the model desired to delete.
-If you send the parameter `delete_folder` it will delete the folder of the model.
+If you send the parameter `delete_folder` it will also delete the folder of the model.

 ## FAQs